The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks: Discussion

 In this paper, we first present the \textit{\#DNN-Verification}, the problem of counting the number of input configurations that generates a violation of a given safety property.
 We analyze the complexity of this problem, proving the \#P-completness and highlighting why it is relevant for the community.
 Furthermore, we propose an exact count approach that, however, inherits the limitations of the formal verification tool exploited as a backend and struggles to scale on real-world problems.
 Crucially, we present an alternative approach, \texttt{CountingProVe}, which provides an approximated solution with formal guarantees on the confidence interval.
 Finally, we empirically analyze our algorithms on a set of benchmarks, including a real-world problem, ACAS Xu, considered a standard in the formal verification community.

-Moving forward, we plan to investigate the possible optimizations in order to improve the performance of \texttt{CountingProVe}.
-As shown in the main paper, our guarantees hold for any heuristic exploited for the splitting process, which paves the way for several optimizations, for example, by improving the node selection strategies or the computation of the splitting point for the bisection of the interval.
-Another natural future direction is to employ the result of \#DNN-Verification to optimize the system's safety during the learning, injecting this knowledge into the training loop.
+Moving forward, we plan to investigate possible optimizations in order to improve the performance of \texttt{CountingProVe}, for example, by improving the node selection and the bisection strategies for the interval; or by exploiting the result of \#DNN-Verification to optimize the system's safety during the training loop.